vdemichev/DiaNN/README.md

 * **--min-pr-mz [N]** sets the minimum precursor m/z for the in silico library generation or library-free search
 * **--missed-cleavages [N]** sets the maximum number of missed cleavages
 * **--mod [name],[mass],[optional: 'label']** declares a modification name.
 Examples: "--mod UniMod:5,43.005814", "--mod SILAC-Lys8,8.014199,label"
-* **--mod-no-scoring [name]** disable scoring of the modification specified (i.e. disable localisation as well as confidence scoring with --ptm-qvalues)
-* **--mod-only** only consider peptides bearing modifications that are being scored, i.e. modifications listed with --var-mod
+* **--no-batch-mode** disable batch mode, consequently, use all precursors for calibration
-* **--no-calibration** disables mass calibration
+* **--no-calibration** disables mass calibration, not recommended
 * **--no-cut-after-mod [name]** discard peptides generated via in silico cuts after residues bearing a particular modification
 * **--no-decoy-channel** disables the use of a decoy channel for channel q-value calculation
+* **--no-fragmentation** DIA-NN will not consider fragments other than included in the spectral library
 * **--no-fr-selection** the selection of fragments for quantification based on the quality assessment of the respective extracted chromatograms will be disabled
-* **--no-im-window** disables IM-windowed search
 * **--no-isotopes** do not extract chromatograms for heavy isotopologues
 * **--no-lib-filter** the input library will be used 'as is' without discarding fragments that might be harmful for the analysis; use with caution
-* **--no-main-report** produce the main report in .parquet format only, omitting .tsv
 * **--no-maxlfq** disables MaxLFQ for protein quantification
+* **--no-ms1** do not consider MS1 data, use only during method optimisation to evaluate the impact of MS1 on the data quality
 * **--no-norm** disables cross-run normalisation
-* **--no-peptidoforms** disables automatic activation of peptidoform scoring when variable modifications are declared
+* **--no-peptidoforms** disables automatic activation of peptidoform scoring when variable modifications are declared, not recommended
 * **--no-prot-inf** disables protein inference (that is protein grouping) - protein groups from the spectral library will be used instead
+* **--no-prot-norm** disable protein-level normalisation
 * **--no-quant-files** instructs DIA-NN not to save .quant files to disk and store them in memory instead
+* **--no-rt-norm** disable RT-dependent normalisation
 * **--no-rt-window** disables RT-windowed search
+* **--no-skyline** do not generate .skyline.speclib
 * **--no-stats** disables the generation of the stats file
 * **--no-swissprot** instruct DIA-NN not to give preference for SwissProt proteins when inferring protein groups
-* **--original-mods** disables the automatic conversion of known modifications to the UniMod format names
+* **--original-mods** disables the automatic conversion of known modifications to the UniMod format names known to DIA-NN
 * **--out [file name]** specifies the name of the main output report.
 The names of all other report files will be derived from this one
 * **--out-lib [file name]** specifies the name of a spectral library to be generated
 * **--out-lib-copy** copies the spectral library used into the output folder
-* **--out-measured-rt** instructs DIA-NN to save raw empirical retention times in the spectral library being generated, instead of saving RTs aligned to a particular scale
+* **--peak-boundary [X]** if the fragment or MS1 signal decays below its max / X, this is considered the boundary of the elution peak, affects among other algorithms the calculation of start/stop RT values reported in the main .parquet report
 * **--peak-translation** instructs DIA-NN to take advantage of the co-elution of isotopologues, when identifying and quantifying precursors; automatically activated when using --channels
 * **--peptidoforms** enables peptidoform confidence scoring
 * **--pg-level [N]** controls the protein inference mode, with 0 - isoforms, 1 - protein names (as in UniProt), 2 - genes
-* **--predict-n-frag [N]** specifies the maximum number of fragments predicted by the deep learning predictor
+* **--predict-n-frag [N]** specifies the maximum number of fragments predicted by the deep learning predictor, default value is 12
 * **--predictor** instructs DIA-NN to perform deep learning-based prediction of spectra, retention times and ion mobility values
 * **--prefix [string]** adds a string at the beginning of each file name (specified with --f) - convenient when working with automatic scripts for the generation of config files
+* **--prosit** export prosit input based on the FASTA digest
+* **--proteoforms** enables the proteoform confidence scoring mode
 * **--pr-filter [file name]** specify a file containing a list of precursors (same format as the Precursor.Id column in DIA-NN output), FASTA digest will be filtered to only include these precursors
-* **--ptm-qvalues** enable the legacy PTM-specific q-value calculation for the scored modifications, i.e. those declared with --var-mod
 * **--qvalue [X]** specifies the precursor-level q-value filtering threshold
 * **--quant-acc [X]** sets the precision-accuracy balance for QuantUMS to X, where X must be between 0 and 1
+* **--quant-ori-names** .quant files will retain original raw file names even if saved to a separate directory, convenient for .quant file manipulation
 * **--quant-fr [N]** sets the number of top fragment ions among which the fragments that will be used for quantification are chosen for the legacy (pre-QuantUMS) quantification mode.
 Default value is 6
 * **--quick-mass-acc** (experimental) when choosing the MS2 mass accuracy setting automatically, DIA-NN will use a fast heuristical algorithm instead of IDs number optimisation
 * **--quant-no-ms1** instructs QuantUMS not to use the recorded MS1 quantities directly
+* **--quant-params [params]** use previously obtained QuantUMS parameters
 * **--quant-sel-runs [N]** instructs QuantUMS to train its parameters on N automatically chosen runs, to speed up training for large experiments, N here must be 6 or greater
+* **--quant-tims-sum** for slice/scanning timsTOF methods, calculate intensities by taking the sum of all cognate signals across the cycle, as opposed to taking the maximum, use this for Synchro-PASEF
 * **--quant-train-runs [N1]:[N2]** instructs QuantUMS to train its parameters on runs with indices in the range N1 to N2 (inclusive), e.g. --quant-train-runs 0:5 will perform training on 6 runs with indices 0 to 5
 * **--reanalyse** enables MBR
 * **--reannotate** reannotate the spectral library with protein information from the FASTA database, using the specified digest specificity
 * **--ref [file name]** (experimental) specify a special (small) spectral library which will be used exclusively for calibration - this function can speed up calibration in library-free searches; this special library must have the same RT and IM scales as the main predicted/experimental library used for the analysis; use with caution
 * **--regular-swath** all runs will be analysed as if they were not Scanning SWATH runs
-* **--relaxed-prot-inf** instructs DIA-NN to use a very heuristical protein inference algorithm (similar to the one used by FragPipe and many other software tools), wherein DIA-NN aims to make sure that no protein is present simultaneously in multiple protein groups.
-This mode (i) is recommended for method optimisation & benchmarks, (ii) might be convenient for gene set enrichment analysis and related kinds of downstream processing.
-However the alternative protein inference strategy of DIA-NN is more reliable for differential expression analyses (this is one of the advantages of DIA-NN).
-Equivalent to the 'Heuristic protein inference' GUI setting, which is activated by default since DIA-NN 1.8.1
-* **--report-lib-info** adds extra library information on the precursor and its fragments to the main output report
+* **--report-decoys** save decoy PSMs to the main .parquet report
 * **--restrict-fr** some fragments will not be used for quantification, based on the value in the ExcludeFromAssay spectral library column; marking all fragments of a precursor as excluded will, together with --restrict-fr, suppress the use of this precursor for protein quantification whenever possible
+* **--rt-model [file]** specifies the file containing the RT deep learning prediction model
+* **--rt-profiling** set the empirical library generation mode to IDs, RT and IM profiling
+* **--rt-window [X]** RT extraction window will not be less than the specified value
 * **--scanning-swath** all runs will be analysed as if they were Scanning SWATH runs
-* **--semi** (experimental) when using the 'Reannotate' function, a peptide will be matched to a protein also if it could be obtained with one specific and one non-specific cut (at either of the termini)
+* **--semi** when using the 'Reannotate' function, a peptide will be matched to a protein also if it could be obtained with one specific and one non-specific cut (at either of the termini)
+* **--sig-norm** enable signal-dependent normalisation, not recommended
 * **--skip-unknown-mods** instructs DIA-NN to ignore peptides with modifications that are not supported by the deep learning predictor, when performing the prediction
-* **--smart-profiling** enables an intelligent algorithm which determines how to extract spectra, when creating a spectral library from DIA data.
+* **--smart-profiling** enables an intelligent algorithm which determines how to extract spectra, when creating a spectral library from DIA data, use with --full-profiling.
 The performance has so far always been observed to be comparable to IDs, RT and IM profiling
 * **--species-genes** instructs DIA-NN to add the organism identifier to the gene names - useful for distinguishing genes from different species, when analysing mixed samples.
 Works with UniProt sequence databases.
 * **--species-ids** instructs DIA-NN to add the organism identifier to the sequence ids/protein isoform ids - useful for distinguishing protein ids from different species, when analysing mixed samples.
 Works with UniProt sequence databases.
 * **--sptxt-acc [N]** sets the fragment filtering mass accuracy (in ppm) when reading .sptxt/.msp libraries
 * **--tag-to-ids [tag]** proteins that have the respective FASTA header start with tag (i.e. the string following '>' starts with tag) will have the tag incorporated in the respective protein sequence ids, names and genes
 * **--temp [folder]** specifies the Temp/.dia directory
 * **--threads [N]** specifies the number of CPU threads to use
+* **--time-corr-only** restrict machine learning during calibration
+* **--time-corr-only-force** restrict the use of machine learning for peak group selection during all search stages
 * **--tims-min-int [N]** specifies the minimum peak intensity (an integer ion count) to be considered when loading timsTOF data
-* **--tims-ms1-cycle [N]** merge the MS/MS spectra from N consecutive cycles, each cycle defined as the set of MS/MS scans following an MS1 scan, use this option only in combination with --tims-scan
+* **--tims-ms1-cycle [N]** merge the MS/MS spectra from N consecutive cycles, each cycle defined as the set of MS/MS scans following an MS1 scan, use this option only for slice/scanning timsTOF data and always test if the performance is better than without it
-* **--tims-scan** enables support for diagonal scanning methods on timsTOF, e.g. Slice-PASEF, midia-PASEF, Synchro-PASEF
-* **--tims-skip-errors** DIA-NN will ignore errors when loading dia-PASEF data
+* **--tokens [file]** specify the file name for the text file that contains a mapping between modified residues or N-term modifications and integers in the range 0-255, this file is used by the deep learning predictor
+* **--top [N]** set N for the top N protein quantification, default N = 1
+* **--tune-im** tune the IM deep learning predictor, requires --tune-lib
+* **--tune-lib [file]** specifies the library to be used for deep learning predictor fine-tuning, may require declaring unknown modifications with --mod
+* **--tune-lr [X]** specifies fine-tuning learning rate, default is 0.00001
+* **--tune-restrict-layers** keep RNN layer weights fixed when fine-tuning
+* **--tune-rt** tune the RT deep learning predictor, requires --tune-lib
 * **--use-quant** use existing .quant files, if available
 * **--verbose [N]** sets the level of detail of the log.
 Reasonable values are in the range 0 - 4
 * **--var-mod [name],[mass],[sites],[optional: 'label']** - adds the modification name to the list of recognised names and specifies the modification as variable. [sites] can contain a list of amino acids and 'n' which codes for the N-terminus of the peptide. '\*n' indicates protein N-terminus.
 Examples: "--var-mod UniMod:21,79.966331,STY" - phosphorylation, "--var-mod UniMod:1,42.010565,*n" - N-terminal protein acetylation.
-Similar to --mod can be followed by 'label'
+Similar to --mod can be followed by 'label'.
+Has an effect of (i) applying variable modifications during FASTA digest or (ii) declaring modifications to be localised during raw data analysis
 * **--var-mods** sets the maximum number of variable modifications
 * **--xic [optional: X]** instructs DIA-NN to extract MS1/fragment chromatograms for identified precursors within X seconds from the elution apex, with X set to 10s if not provided; the chromatograms are saved in .parquet files (one per run) located in a folder that is created in the same location as the main output report; equivalent to the 'XICs' option in the GUI
 * **--xic-theoretical-fr** makes DIA-NN extract chromatograms for all theoretical charge 1-2 fragment ions, including those with common neutral losses, if --xic is used